salambae/indonesia-common-names-API/README.md

 # How can you use this API ?
-- Write the code to interact with the API
+- Write the code to interact with the API, Example:
+This code is for read all of the api
 ```Python
 import requests
 base_url = 'https://salambae.pythonanywhere.com/api/v1/indonesia-general-name'